 Provisional Codes in Value Sets

-In response to the COVID-19 pandemic, VSAC has adapted to our users' needs for provisional codes that several standard terminologies currently produce and frequently update to account for newly created codes and concepts, outside of official terminology update cycles, for emerging viruses and diseases such as SARS-CoV-2 and COVID-19.The following standard terminologies (CPT®, HCPCS, ICD-10-PCS, LOINC® and RxNorm) have added provisional, pre-release codes in response to the COVID-19 pandemic, based on the most up to date information available at the time of their creation:
+In response to the COVID-19 pandemic, VSAC has adapted to our users' needs for provisional codes that several standard terminologies currently produce and frequently update to account for newly created codes and concepts, outside of official terminology update cycles, for emerging viruses and diseases such as SARS-CoV-2 and COVID-19.The following standard terminologies (CPT®, ICD-10-CM, ICD-10-PCS, LOINC® and SNOMED CT) have added provisional (prerelease) codes in response to the COVID-19 pandemic, based on the most up to date information available at the time of their creation:

 |Code System||VSAC Code System Version*||Additional Information|